-While physically attending exercise classes hasn’t been possible during lockdown, restrictions are set to lift soon, and many studios and fitness centres will be reopening.
+You can find Tai Chi classes at many gyms and fitness centres.
 To find classes near you, you can check out the Tai Chi Union for Great Britain website, or just search online for Tai Chi classes in your local area.

 Alternatively, if you’re not able to attend in-person Tai Chi classes – or you’d just like to give it a go from the comfort of your own home at first – you can try out some online Tai Chi classes.
 If you’re happy to pay for courses, you might want to think about participating in Udemy’s Introductory Tai Chi Course, which shows you how to perform 16 of the main Tai Chi movements, as well as those movements that are particularly good at providing pain relief and improving balance.
 Otherwise, you may want to check out Mei Quan Academy of Tai Chi, which offers online Tai Chi courses with personalised instruction.

 However, if you don’t want to pay for classes – or you just want to give Tai Chi a go and see if it’s for you – there are plenty of free tutorial videos on YouTube: just have a browse and see which videos appeal to you.
 Alternatively, you might want to check out the channel of UK Tai Chi trainer Freshfield Fitness, who has a range of free Tai Chi tutorials aimed at beginners.
 The video below is specifically aimed at improving strength and balance, so you might want to give it a try and see how you get on.